KRFOSS/kali-docs/troubleshooting/handling-common-apt-errors/index.md

 [...]
 ```

-### Package is to be installed, however it is not going to be
+### Package is to be installed, however it is not going to be: please use 'apt full-upgrade'

 ```console
 kali@kali:~$ sudo apt upgrade